-Traffic pattern change as of 9/14/2017: Drivers can now use the right lane to continue west on U.S. 26 beyond the SW 185th Avenue interchange.
+Traffic pattern change as of Sept.
+2017: Drivers can now use the right lane to continue west on U.S. 26 beyond the SW 185th Avenue interchange.
 For the past several years, the right lane has been an exit-only lane for SW 185th Avenue.
-As of today, it is no longer an exit-only lane.
-By Friday morning (9/15), all the striping and signs will reflect this change.
+As of September, it is no longer an exit-only lane.
+The striping and signs will reflect this change.

 This is a permanent change.
 When the project is complete, the right lane leading up to the Cornelius Pass Road exits will be an exit-only lane.

 Expect daytime and nighttime work on U.S. 26 and Cornelius Pass Road until Dec.
 2018.
 Visit the weekly construction update